 The Cure in the Nineties: 1992-1998

-In 1990 Roger O’Donnel left the band and was replaced with keyboard and guitar player Perry Bamonte.
-The line-up consisting of Smith, Gallup, Thompson, Bamonte and Williams recorded another of The Cure’s greatest albums: Wish, released in 1992.
+In 1990 Roger O’Donnel left the band and was replaced by keyboard and guitar player Perry Bamonte.
+The line-up consisting of Smith, Gallup, Thompson, Bamonte, and Williams recorded another of The Cure’s greatest albums: Wish, released in 1992.
 This LP includes classics such as High and Friday I’m in Love.

-In 1994 Porl Thompson and Boris Williams exit The Cure and are replaced by the returning Roger O’Donnel and a new drummer, Jason Cooper.
+In 1994 Porl Thompson and Boris Williams exited The Cure and are replaced by the returning Roger O’Donnel and a new drummer, Jason Cooper.

 The next album was Wild Mood Swings, released in 1996.
-It was considered a commercial failure and was not well received by fans or critics alike.
+It was considered a commercial failure and was not well received by fans and critics alike.

 By 1998 Robert Smith announced that the band would record their final album, something that was not so, as The Cure continued releasing music anyways.

 The 2000’s for The Cure

 The Cure’s self-titled record was recorded in 2004.
 Generally, it is not considered a solid effort from the band.
 4:13 Dream was released in 2008 to more positive reviews and is, until today, The Cure’s last album.

 The Cure discography

 Here we list all of The Cure’s albums in chronological order, alongside some relevant compilation albums:

 - 1979: Three Imaginary Boys